wp-plugins/download-attachments/readme.txt

 == Upgrade Notice ==

-= 1.0.9 =
+= 1.0.10 =
-* Tweak: Removed shop_order from default post types support
-* Tweak: Confirmed WordPress 3.9 compatibility
+* Fix: Important attachments query optimization and general plugin performance, especially on sites with large number of attachments